Where can I find the permit application?

 How can I find the status of my permit?

+Contractors may track the status of the permit through eTrakit.
 Once a permit is submitted, depending on the type of permit, it may go back to one of five (5) Divisions for review: Building, Planning, Fire, Engineering and Landscape.
-As soon as your permit is ready for pick up one of the Permit Technicians will call you informing you of what is required for pick up.
+As soon as your permit is ready to be issued, you will receive an email informing you of what the next steps are.

 Where can I find out how close I can build to my property line?